By the rivers of Babylon we sat and wept

 When I think back to my times in Israel, I don’t think about the terrorism.
 I think of the incredible, beautiful experiences I had there: the funny incidents, the heartwarming parts, the spiritually gratifying moments.
 I constantly walk down memory lane to relive the sweeter moments in Israel.

 “A love like this, you never see…a love like this, you never find…”

 I remember going to the roof of a house in the Old City of Jerusalem on the first night of Sukkot, gazing across the rooftops, listening to the clatter of forks and knives, singing voices drifting through the air.
-I remember walking on the beach of Tel Aviv with the man who would become my husband, feeling the sea breeze running through my hair.
+I remember walking on the beach of Tel Aviv, feeling the sea breeze running through my hair.
 I remember walking out of the Old City, having just come from the Kotel, and seeing a man washing his horse with a hose, like one might wash a vehicle.
 I remember walking up the highway somewhere in the north of Israel, trying to hitch a ride from cars which seldom passed.
 I remember placing my hands on the ancient stones of the Western Wall, and feeling more at home than I ever have in my life.